 Your subject lines are fundamental to your campaign open rates.
 They are the interface between your email and your customer, and are one of the primary drivers behind your customer’s decision to open your email or not.
 Days of work on responsive design templates and content could all be for nothing if your customer never actually sees the thing.
 So what makes a good subject line?
 Keep it short – subject lines under 35 characters perform best.
 Keep it relevant and accurate to what’s inside – don’t frustrate your customers by fooling them with a misleading subject line.

-Keep it relevant, timely, don’t forget to optimise for mobile.
+Keep it relevant, timely, don’t forget to optimize for mobile.
 And when in doubt, test.

 Keredy Andrews is an account director at Punch Communications.
 Serving a wide range of clients, from start-ups to global brands, across the integrated disciplines of SEO, PR and social media.